FOMO-GOBBLE/fomo3d-docs/pages/solfun-launchpad/supporting-projects.md

-# Supporting Projects on FOMO3D
+# Supporting Projects on SOLFUN

 ## How to Support your Favorite Projects

-1. **Browse Projects**: Explore the list of upcoming and ongoing launches on FOMO3D.
+1. **Browse Projects**: Explore the list of upcoming and ongoing launches on SOLFUN's Launchpad.
 2. **Due Diligence**: Review project details, team, tokenomics, and community sentiment.
 3. **Support**: Connect your wallet, select the amount to ape, and confirm the transaction.